Shakira And Jennifer Lopez Take Heat For Kobe Bryant Super Bowl Tribute That Fans Say Was Too Subtle

 Apparently, the tribute was so brief that some fans didn’t even catch it.

-“So Jennifer Lopez and Shakira used that they were doing a tribute to Kobe Bryant as an excuse to get their views up during the halftime show not only that but then they proceeded to do NO Kobe Bryant tribute like they said they would…but are we surprised?” said one person.
+“So Jennifer Lopez and Shakira used that they were doing a tribute to Kobe Bryant as an excuse to get their views up during the halftime show not only that but then they proceeded to do NO Kobe Bryant tribute like they said they would…but are we surprised?” said one viewer on Twitter.

 Another posted an image of Oprah looking bored.